 5.5.
 The EU Rail Safety Directive (Directive 2004/49/EC) seeks to further improve the safety of rail systems throughout Europe, where reasonably practicable to do so (Recital (4)).
 It requires that all those operating the railway system should bear the full responsibility for the safety of the system (Recital (5)).
 Specifically, article 4(1) provides that "Member States shall ensure that railway safety is generally maintained and, where reasonably practicable, continuously improved".
-Annex I to the Directive lays down "common safety indicators" for assessing whether safety targets are met.
-As well as accident data, "indicators relating to technical safety of infrastructure and its implementation" are included.
+Annex I to the Directive lays down "common safety indicators" for assessing whether safety of infrastructure and its implementation" are included.
 One such indicator is the "number of level crossings (total and per line kilometre)".